cloudfoundry-attic/cf-abacus-broker/demo/java-demo-client/README.md

 }
 ```

-Please note, that the `metrics` received from Abacus are different from the `measures` sent to Abacus.
 Metrics are calculated based on the measures sent to Abacus.
 How this is done is defined by the used `plan`.

 ### Testing the Abacus roundtrip